Gunpowder empires: The Hodgson–McNeill concept

-The phrase was coined by Marshall G. S. Hodgson and his colleague William H. McNeill at the University of Chicago.
+The phrase was coined by Marshall Hodgson and his colleague William H. McNeill at the University of Chicago.
 Hodgson used the phrase in the title of Book 5 ("The Second Flowering: The Empires of Gunpowder Times") of his highly influential three-volume work, The Venture of Islam (1974).
-Hodgson saw gunpowder weapons as the key to the "military patronage states of the Later Middle Period" which replaced the unstable, geographically limited confederations of Turkic clans that prevailed in post-Mongol times.
+Hodgson saw gunpowder weapons as the key to the "military patronage states of the Later Middle Period" which replaced the unstable, geographically limited confederations of Turkic tribal confederations, which prevailed in post-Mongol times.
 Hodgson defined a "military patronage state" as one having three characteristics:

 Such states grew "out of Mongol notions of greatness", but "[s]uch notions could fully mature and create stable bureaucratic empires only after gunpowder weapons and their specialized technology attained a primary place in military life."

 McNeill argued that whenever such states "were able to monopolize the new artillery, central authorities were able to unite larger territories into new, or newly consolidated, empires."
 Monopolization was key.
 Although Europe pioneered the development of new artillery in the fifteenth century, no state monopolized it.
 Gun-casting know-how had been concentrated in the Low Countries near the mouths of the Scheldt and Rhine rivers.
-France and the Habsburgs divided those territories among themselves, resulting in an arms standoff.
-By contrast, such monopolies allowed states to create militarized empires in Western Asia, Russia, and India, and "in a considerably modified fashion" in China, Korea, and Japan.
+France and the Habsburgs divided those territories, resulting in an arms standoff.
+By contrast, such monopolies allowed states to create militarized empires in West Asia, Russia, and India, and "in a considerably modified fashion" in China, Korea, and Japan.